vulppine/fox-friday-bot/README.md

    Twitter account.

-This is done via a Lambda function, which is triggered by a cron expression that runs it every friday at 4 AM UTC (9 AM PST).
+This is done via a Lambda function, which is triggered by a cron expression that runs it every friday at 4 PM UTC (9 AM PST).

-This was mostly for me to learn how to effectively generate an oAuth authorization header (and it still has hiccups on my local machine when I was testing), as well as practice some more Rust in a practical sense.
+This was mostly for me to learn how to effectively generate an oAuth authorization header, as well as practice some more Rust in a practical sense.

 License
 =======